Nobody is Perfect

 Cult religions provide a clear example.
 Those who join such groups often become unable to listen to others’ opinions because they are overly fixated on believing one particular thing is absolutely correct.

-Three Things to Avoid Becoming Too Infused with Your Own Beliefs
+Three Things to Avoid Becoming Overly Infused with Your Own Beliefs

 I would like to propose three things.

-1. Always question your own thoughts and increase opportunities to encounter opinions differing from your own.
+- Constantly question your own beliefs and increase opportunities to encounter opinions differing from your own.

-2. Refrain from viewing things strictly through the lens of right or wrong; always leave room for them to be mere hypotheses.
+- Refrain from viewing things strictly through the lens of right or wrong; always leave room for them to be hypotheses.

-3. Cultivate a degree of tolerance, recognising that even if others are mistaken, it is, to some extent, only human.
+- Cultivate a degree of tolerance, accepting that even if others are wrong, it’s somewhat inevitable given they are human.

 This applies equally when you yourself are mistaken.